ycexiao/scikit-package/docs/source/tutorials/tutorial-manuscript.rst

 (Recommended) Customize the your LaTeX repositories
 ---------------------------------------------------

-The flexibility of ``scikit-package-manuscript`` is mainly attributed to the ability to customize LaTeX repositories for different manuscripts.
+The flexibility of using ``package create manuscript`` to create a manuscript folder is the ability to customize LaTeX repositories for different manuscripts.
 The following steps will help you create a LaTeX repository to be used by ``package create manuscript``.

 Example
 ^^^^^^^